 If your home was built before 1978, lead-based paint may have been used inside and outside your home.
 The older the home, the more likely it is that lead-based paint was used.
-Chipping, peeling or chalking lead paint is a common source of lead dust that may be hazardous for children.
-Lead dust can gather in carpets, on floors, on toys and other objects that children put into their mouths.
-Home renovations may cause increased lead dust in your home, so be sure to use lead-safe work practices.
+Chipping or peeling lead paint is a common source of lead dust, which can gather in carpets, on floors, on toys and other objects.
+Lead dust can also be in the soil.
+Children are more at risk for exposure to lead dust because they put their hands and objects in their mouths a lot.
+Home renovations may cause lead dust in your home, so be sure to use lead-safe work practices.

 Lead in plumbing fixtures

+Most sources of drinking water have no lead or very low levels of lead.
+Lead gets into drinking water after the water leaves the local well or treatment plant.
 Some older plumbing fixtures may contain lead or may be connected to pipes using lead solder.
-Over time, this lead can slowly leach into the water moving through the pipes.
+Over time, this lead can slowly leak into the water moving through the pipes.
 Lead solder is common in homes that were built or had plumbing redone between 1970 and 1985.
 Learn more about lead in water and plumbing fixtures.

 Other sources of lead

-Adults and children can also be exposed to lead by engaging in activities that use products containing lead and by using certain imported items.
+Adults and children can also be exposed to lead through hobbies, jobs or by using products containing lead.
 Some of these include: